According To Emergent Norm Theory, Crowds Are Filled With Folly

 For instance, consider the dot-com bubble of the late 1990s.
 As internet-based companies increased, a new norm emerged within the investing crowd – the belief that traditional valuation metrics no longer applied to these “new economy” stocks.
 This emergent norm led to what we can now see as irrational exuberance, with companies achieving astronomical valuations based on little more than a “.com” suffix.
 The subsequent crash in 2000 demonstrated the potential for crowd behaviour to lead to reckless investment decisions.

-However, to dismiss all crowd behavior in investing as irrational or stupid would be an oversimplification.
+However, to dismiss all crowd behaviour in investing as irrational or stupid would be an oversimplification.
 Here, we can draw insights from behavioural finance, pioneered by psychologists Daniel Kahneman and Amos Tversky.
 Their work on prospect theory demonstrates that individual investors often make decisions based on cognitive biases and heuristics rather than purely rational analysis.

 The Role of Information Cascades and Herd Behavior